Check Your UK Change

 - Northern Ireland (485,500)

-Northern Ireland appears to be the most sought out, for obvious reasons (around £15.00, as of June 2014), although the others are collectible with Wales around £5, Scotland around £4, and England around £4.
+Northern Ireland is most sought out, for obvious reasons (around £28.00 as of April 2017, up from £15.00, as of June 2014), although the others are collectible with Wales around £12-£13, Scotland around £8-£10, and England around £10-£12.
 These coins are still about, as I was passed an England one very recently.
 The price estimates are based on circulated condition; uncirculated versions would hold a higher value.
-Circulated sets of all four coins are selling for around £30-£35 as of June 2014.
+Circulated sets of all four coins are selling for around £40-£45 for circulated sets and up to £55 for good quality sets with little marking

 British Crown Dependency Coins